mricci-eng/Python-Engineering-Automation-Portfolio/README.md

 Welcome to my portfolio.
 I am a Mechanical and Industrial Engineer specializing in safety-critical railway signalling systems (SIL-4 IXL).

-Beyond my core engineering duties, I have a proven track record of independently identifying critical process bottlenecks and developing robust Python automation tools to solve them.
-These tools have saved hundreds of engineering hours, reduced project risk, and improved data quality and consistency.
-This portfolio provides a high-level showcase of these initiatives.
+Beyond my core responsibilities, I develop Python automation tools to address process bottlenecks identified during my project work.
+The tools featured here have saved hundreds of engineering hours, improved data integrity, and reduced project risks.
+This portfolio provides an overview of these key initiatives.

 ---